What is Singapore Airlines’ cabin baggage policy?

 - Economy Class:

-- Members of PPS Club have a 100% extra allowance in all classes, except with the Economy Flexi fare that allows 30 additional kilos.
+- Members of the PPS Club have a 100% extra allowance in all classes.

 - Members of the KrisFlyer Elite Gold Club and the Star Alliance Gold Club get a 20 kg extra allowance in all classes.

-For flights to/from the United States, allowances are defined by piece, according to this scheme:
+For flights to/from the United States and Canada, allowances are defined by piece, according to this scheme:

 - Suites, First & Business Class: 2 pieces up to 32 kg each.